Hysteresis

 Hysteresis is the dependence of the state of a system on its history.
 For example, a magnet may have more than one possible magnetic moment in a given magnetic field, depending on how the field changed in the past.
+Such a system is called hysteretic.
 Plots of a single component of the moment often form a loop or hysteresis curve, where there are different values of one variable depending on the direction of change of another variable.
 This history dependence is the basis of memory in a hard disk drive and the remanence that retains a record of the Earth's magnetic field magnitude in the past.
 Hysteresis occurs in ferromagnetic and ferroelectric materials, as well as in the deformation of rubber bands and shape-memory alloys and many other natural phenomena.
-In natural systems it is often associated with irreversible thermodynamic change such as phase transitions and with internal friction; and dissipation is a common side effect.
+In natural systems, it is often associated with irreversible thermodynamic change such as phase transitions and with internal friction; and dissipation is a common side effect.

 Hysteresis can be found in physics, chemistry, engineering, biology, and economics.
 It is incorporated in many artificial systems: for example, in thermostats and Schmitt triggers, it prevents unwanted frequent switching.

 Hysteresis can be a dynamic lag between an input and an output that disappears if the input is varied more slowly; this is known as rate-dependent hysteresis.
 However, phenomena such as the magnetic hysteresis loops are mainly rate-independent, which makes a durable memory possible.